Herumgeisterer/visualaxon/README.md

 # Axonvisualizer

 This tool allows you to visualize an axonframework based application.
-It shows you for every given commandhandler which events it applies to the eventbus and where these events are handled.
+It shows you for every given commandhandler (methods annotated with @CommandHandler) which events it applies and where these events are handled (methods annotated with @SagaEventHandler, @EventHandler, @EventSourcingHandler).
+The result is a graph which shows commandhandler and eventhandler as nodes, grouped by aggregates and eventlistener (eventhandling classes).
 More info on the axonframework is found on [axonframework.org](http://axonframework.org/)

 ## Some facts